thinklikeacto/machine-learning-project-marathon/fraud-detection/README.md

 # Detailed Fraud Detection Applications

-Fraud detection is a critical aspect of maintaining integrity and trust in various industries.
-This document provides a detailed overview of fraud detection applications in Banking and Finance, E-Commerce and Retail, and Telecommunications.
+Fraud detection is crucial in various industries to identify and prevent fraudulent activities.
+Below are detailed applications of fraud detection in different sectors:

 ## Banking and Finance
 - **Credit Card Fraud Detection**